COVID 19 UPDATE OCTOBER 27, 2021

 I have a brand new pet.
 How can I register and become a new client with Colborne Street Pet Hospital?

 The simplest way is to phone us and let us guide you through the process.
 We will ask you to collect any paperwork you might have and bring it with you to the appointment.
-We partner up with the Ontario Humane Society to offer all OHS adopted pets a free veterinary health exam within 2 weeks of you bringing them home.

 I’ve had my pet for a while and would like to come to Colborne Street Pet Hospital.